 In Agile, however, requirements and design emerge continuously, so there’s no formal gate to serve as an official starting point for capitalization.
 That does not mean, however, that projects fund themselves.
 Instead, the SAFe enterprise organizes around long-lived flows of value in value streams.
 The personnel and other resources of an Agile Release Train (ART), operating on a fixed Program Increment (PI) cadence, implement them.

 This means that both types of work are typically present in any PI—and, by extension, any relevant accounting period.
-Much of this is ‘new feature work,’ that increases the functionality of existing software.
+Much of this is new feature work that increases the functionality of existing software.
 Other work includes innovation and exploration efforts.
-These may be initiated from the portfolio Kanban—as part of the research and feasibility for potential new portfolio-level epics—or the may arise locally.
+These may be initiated from the portfolio Kanban—as part of the research and feasibility for potential new portfolio-level epics—or they may arise locally.
 In addition, maintenance, infrastructure work, etc., also occur during the period.
 Figure 2 illustrates these concepts.

 Categorization of Features for OpEx and CapEx